 Farmers may glean information from the farming press, which may publish press releases written by manufacturers of pesticides, and from Agronomists.

 It seems many Agronomists receive commission payments for selling pesticides to farmers.
 Again, The National Institute of Agricultural Botany(2) state:

 “Profit or payment for the agronomy is driven by the sale of agro-chemicals, fertiliser and seed.
 Recommendations in this sector are geared to company policy.
 Collectively this is the most common sales system for the distribution trade….
 This accounts for approximately 50% of the arable area”.

-This is also particularly interesting in light of findings by the USA Environmental Protection Agency that neonicotinoid use results in ‘negligible benefit’ to crop yield (4).
+For example, USA Environmental Protection Agency research found that neonicotinoid use results in ‘negligible benefit’ to crop yield (4).